jsstrn/jesstern.com/README.md

 # Jesstern.com

-🕺 My personal home on the web
+🕺 The homepage of Jesstern Rays.

-## Getting started
+## Prerequisites

 Install Hugo